brianmichel/photo-griddle/README.md

 # photo-griddle

-A small SPA to serve a resonsive grid of photos that are all local to the application itself.
+A small SPA to serve a responsive grid of photos that are all local to the application itself.
 This application is very minimally configurable, but serves the needs of the author quite well.

 ![](/readme-images/site.png)